How Apples Affect Your Oral Health

 - Brush your teeth for at least two minutes, twice a day and floss daily.

-- Continue to visit your dentist regularly to get your teeth professionally cleaned.
+- Visit your dentist regularly for checkups and to get your teeth professionally cleaned.

 - Discuss any diet plans that may affect your oral health with your dentist.